romogo17/dotfiles/README.md

 1. Update macOS to the latest version with the App Store
 2. Install macOS Command Line Tools by running `xcode-select --install`
-3. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
+3. Copy your public and private SSH keys to `~/.ssh` or generate new ones and make sure they're set to mode `600`
+4. Add your `ssh` and `gpg` keys to [GitHub](https://github.com/settings/keys)
-4. Clone this repo to `~/.dotfiles`
+5. Clone this repo to `~/.dotfiles`
+    ```
+    git clone git@github.com:romogo17/dotfiles.git
+    ```
-5. Run `./install.sh` to start the installation
+6. Run `scripts/bootstrap.sh` to start the installation
-6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+7. **TODO**: After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-7. Restart your computer to finalize the process
+8. Restart your computer to finalize the process
-8. Your Mac is now ready to use! 🚀✨
+9. Your Mac is now ready to use! 🚀✨

 > 📌 **Note**: you can use a different location than `~/.dotfiles` if you want.
 Just make sure you also update the reference in the [`.zshrc`](./.zshrc) file.